-The Czech banking system grew rapidly in the run up to the global recession, but growth has been moderate since 2009.
-The banking sector is concentrated; the 5 largest banks control 70% of total assets, and they are wholly or majority-owned subsidiaries of big European financial conglomerates (IMF, 2012).
-Unlike the other countries in the CEE region, Czech banking sector has a conservative balance sheet, with a high share of resident deposits and loans denominated in local currency.
-Credit growth is fueled mainly by domestic deposits with loans-to-deposits ratio of 70%, and only one fifth of loans are denominated in foreign currency.
-All of this made Czech banking sector one of the few in the CEE region which did not need any exceptional measures during crisis.
+The Czech banking system grew rapidly in the run-up to the global recession, but growth has been moderate since 2009.
+The banking sector is concentrated; the 5 largest banks control 70% of total assets, and they are wholly or majority-owned subsidiaries of big European financial conglomerates (IMF, 2012b).
+Unlike the other countries in the CEE region, the Czech banking sector has a conservative balance sheet, with a high share of resident deposits and loans denominated in local currency.
+Credit growth is fueled mainly by domestic deposits with a loansto-deposits ratio of 70%, and only one fifth of loans are denominated in foreign currency.
+All of this made the Czech banking sector one of the few in the CEE region which did not need any exceptional measures during crisis.
 Even though, as of 2012, banks report strong capital, liquidity, and profitability, credit growth is slow and NPLs are at around 5%, which is comparable to NPL levels in advanced economies.
 Slovakia is very similar to the Czech Republic - its banking sector is also dominated by foreign bank subsidiaries, but the banking system's reliance on external funding is limited, as lending is mostly financed through domestic retail deposits.

-NPL ratios are relatively low - around 4% in 2012, and have been declining steadily after peaking in 2010 at 5.28% (IMF, 2013).
+NPL ratios are relatively low - around 4% in 2012, and have been declining steadily after peaking in 2010 at 5.28% (IMF, 2012b).

 The Hungarian banking system and overall financial stability were heavily affected by the global financial crisis.
-After a slowdown in economic activity, Hungarian government was forced to implement some rather non-standard measures to balance the budget - such as the banking tax.
+After a slowdown in economic activity, the Hungarian government was forced to implement some rather non-standard measures to balance the budget - such as the banking tax.
 In this difficult landscape, banks are, naturally, scaling down their operations.
-Credit growth is projected to remain negative in 2013 on the back of weak household demand and banks' limited appetite to lend (IMF, 2013).
-High levels of NPLs (over 16% since Q2 2012) are associated with a high level of Swiss franc denominated loans and the weakening of the forint.
+Credit growth is projected to remain negative in 2013 on the back of weak household demand and banks' limited appetite to lend (IMF, 2013b).
+High levels of NPLs (over 16% since Q2:2012) are associated with a high level of Swiss franc-denominated loans and the weakening of the forint.
 This has prompted the Hungarian monetary authorities to undertake various "unorthodox" measures, compiled under the name of Funding for Growth (MNB, 2013).
-One part of this plan was to enable the replacement of foreign exchange loans with low-interest forint loans, as well as introduce a temporary exchange-rate limit for up to five years.
-The difference between the capped exchange-rate and the actual exchange-rate during the period is placed in a special account the balance of which the borrowers will repay later.
+One part of this plan was to enable the replacement of foreign exchange loans with low-interest forint loans, as well as introduce a temporary exchange-rate limit program.
+Under the program, borrowers may cap their repayments based on the exchange-rate limit for up to five years.
+The difference between the capped exchange-rate and the actual exchange-rate during the period is placed in a special account, the balance of which the borrowers will repay later.
 Nevertheless, levels of NPLs have been increasing steadily up to the third quarter of 2012.
 The ratio of non-performing loans to total loans is expected to peak at the end of 2013.

 Domestic banks in Bulgaria had a market share of 26.4% in 2012, whereas EU subsidiary banks' share was 65.3%.
-Five largest banks held 49.5% of the system's balance sheet assets at the year's close (BNB, 2012).
+The five largest banks held 49.5% of the system's balance sheet assets at the year's close (BNB, 2012).
 Furthermore, in the same year the share of gross loans denominated in euro was 61.3%, where loans in levs accounted for 34.6% of the total loans.
-Bulgaria is also struggling with the decline of households credit demand, but in 2012 there has been an increase in the credit demand by the corporate sector.
-However, despite very high levels of NPLs, IMF argues that "...macroeconomic and financial stability has been maintained in recent years."
-(IMF, 2013).
+Bulgaria is also struggling with the decline of household credit demand, but in 2012 there was an increase in credit demand by the corporate sector.
+However, despite very high levels of NPLs, the IMF argues that "...macroeconomic and financial stability has been maintained in recent years" (IMF, 2012a).